-THE LOOK The Kala Banjo Ukulele’s flat black finish and antiqued bronze hardware gives it a look that reminds me of the “murdered out” look popular with the custom car crowd.
+The Kala Banjo Ukulele’s flat black finish and antiqued bronze hardware gives it a look that reminds me of the “murdered out” look popular with the custom car crowd.
 But the Kala is approachable in a way that goes beyond its styling.
 The bound fingerboard and hardware add a bit of flash and elegance.

-THE FEEL The Kala had a very solid feel, as if every piece was tightened up just the right amount.
+The Kala had a very solid feel, as if every piece was tightened up just the right amount.
 I found the neck’s thick U-shape very comfortable and it also helped give the Kala a vintage-y feel.
 The fretwork was top-notch, though the nut’s sharp edges could use a little smoothing out for greater comfort in open-position playing.

-THE SOUND Neither the brightest nor the darkest ukulele in this roundup, the Kala Banjo Ukulele’s tone shoots right down the middle.
+Neither the brightest nor the darkest ukulele in this roundup, the Kala Banjo Ukulele’s tone shoots right down the middle.
 It’s solid and plucky, but never abrasive, and its maple flat-back resonator design gives it a volume bump over open-back designs.

 Body Maple rim with maple flat back resonator, Remo Weatherking banjo head, and antique bronze-finished hardware